88 Outstanding Craft Projects Using Glass Jars

 46. Frosted Solar Lights

 These frosted lights are beautiful.
 I can imagine them looking great during the day and especially at night.
-For directions, go to Free People.
+For directions, go to PUT IT IN A JAR.

 47. Painted and Frosted Votives